gkats/ruby-style-guide/README.md

 * Use `FIXME` to note broken code that needs to be fixed.
 * Use `OPTIMIZE` to note slow or inefficient code that may cause performance problems.
-* Use `HACK` to note code smells where questionable coding practices were used and should be refactored away.
+* Use `XXX` to note code smells where questionable coding practices were used and should be refactored away.
 * Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
 For example: `REVIEW: Are we sure this is how the